intermine/bluegenes/docs/tools/tool-api-tutorial.md

 Note the use of `imEntity` to form the query.
 You might be wondering where this data is coming from.
 When you're using BlueGenes, it'll be passed automatically from BlueGenes to your tool.
 Since we're just working in standalone mode at the minute, hop over to demo.html instead to see what's being passed over as arguments.
 You can tweak the `dataToInitialiseToolWith` variable to make sure it reflects sample data you want to work with.
 You can also change the mine URL if needed!

-Set your `dataToInitialiseToolWith` variable in demo.html to look like this.
+Set your `dataToInitialiseToolWith` variable in demo.html to look like below.
 You may need to tweak the id depending on which InterMine you are using.
 (To get an id in a JSP-based InterMine, go to a report page and grab it from the URL.
 The url in the code snippet below came from this report page: [http://www.humanmine.org/humanmine/report.do?id=1276963](http://www.humanmine.org/humanmine/report.do?id=1276963))

 ```javascript
 dataToInitialiseToolWith = {